Retirement planning for every stage of life.

 Retirement provision will be one of the most pressing problems for future generations.
 Yet many people still only start to think in detail about this issue when they have almost reached retirement age, and by then it may be too late to close any pension gaps and to safeguard the current standard of living for old age.

 We recommend that you take a few minutes to review and optimize your own financial planning at each important stage of your life – those who give regular consideration to their own pension provision can achieve a lot for their old age with just a few simple actions but at least every five years and in the event of major personal or professional changes.
-The new "Financial plan" tool from Credit Suisse can help.
-Users can easily analyze and optimize their individual pension provision situation directly from their smartphone at any time.

 1. Good retirement planning in the first few years of your working life pays off in more ways than one